Common Causes of Car Accidents

 Some tips to help prevent weather related car crashes include:

-If you must travel during snow, sleet, or freezing rain, you should check the road conditions along the route you plan to travel.
-Localconditions.com can give you up to date traffic reports in any major city in the U.S.
+- Know The Conditions: If you must travel during snow, sleet, or freezing rain, you should check the road conditions for the route you plan to travel.
+Localconditions.com can give you up-to-date traffic reports for any major city in the U.S.

-If you have to drive in hazardous weather, it is vital to take the steps needed to ensure safe travels.
+- Be Prepared: If you have to drive in hazardous weather, it is vital to take the steps needed to ensure safe travels.
 Along with checking the weather and road conditions, make sure your vehicle is in good condition.
 Tires should have plenty of tread and windshield wipers should be able to keep a clear line of vision.
-Remember to pack emergency supplies, including food and water, along with blankets, flashlights, and spare batteries.
+Remember to pack emergency supplies, including food and water, blankets, flashlights, and spare batteries.

-When teenagers get their licenses to drive, it can be one of the most joyous days of their lives.
+When a teenager gets their driver’s license, it can be one of the most joyous days of their lives.
 However, it can also be one of the most dangerous times in their lives.
-Specifically, many teen drivers face a significant risk when getting behind the wheel due to lack of education on the dangers of driving.
+Many teen drivers face a significant risk when getting behind the wheel due to lack of education on the dangers of driving.

-The New York State Department of Motor Vehicles says teen and young drivers may only make up 12 percent of all licensed drivers in the state, but they account for as much as 20 percent of all car accidents.
+The New York State Department of Motor Vehicles says teen and young drivers may only make up 12 percent of all licensed drivers in the state, but they account for as much as 20 percent of individuals in car accidents.

 Teen Driver Education

-According to an article from WGRZ News, The Resource Training Center is encouraging parents to talk with their teens about driving risks and why they should always remember to abide by the “5 To Drive”.
-To help reduce the number of car crashes teens are involved in, The Resource Training Center’s rule states teens should never:
+According to an article from WGRZ News, The Resource Training Center is encouraging parents to talk with their teens about driving risks, and why they should always remember to abide by the “5 To Drive” rules.
+To help reduce the number of car crashes teens are involved in, The Resource Training Center’s rules state that teens should never:

-These statistics may leave many citizens wondering what the state is doing to protect motorists and construction workers from the dangers of these collisions.
-In 2005, state legislators passed the Work Zone Safety Act that states fines for speeding in work zones are doubled.
+In 2005, state legislators passed the Work Zone Safety Act that doubled fines for speeding in work zones.
 Furthermore, the law mandates that anyone who receives two speeding tickets in a work zone will have their license suspended.

 Construction Zone Driving Safety

-The NYDOT is also offering several safety tips to help prevent work zone crashes in spring and summer as highway construction projects begin to break ground across the state.
-Some of the NYDOT’s tips include:
+The New York Department of Transportation is also offering several safety tips to help prevent work zone crashes in spring and summer, as highway construction projects begin across the state.
+These tips include:

-Slowing down will allow a driver more reaction time to maneuver in the event of an emergency.
+- Slow Down: Slowing down gives a driver more reaction time to maneuver in the event of an emergency.

-It is estimated that just under one million deer roam in New York State.
-The peak period for car accidents involving deer is autumn because the deer’s annual breeding season typically peaks each November, spilling over into October and December as well.
-During this season, deer are more active and less cautious.
+Animals, such as deer, can be unpredictable and hard to see while driving.
+The peak period for car accidents involving deer is fall.
+The deer’s annual breeding season typically peaks from October to December.
+During this season, deer are more active and less cautious around roadways.